Olusegun Olutoyin Aganga

-Olusegun Olutoyin Aganga (born 1955) is a Nigerian who served as the Minister of Industry, Trade, and Investment of Nigeria from 2011 to 2015.
+Olusegun Olutoyin Aganga (born 1955) is a Nigerian politician who served as the Minister of Industry, Trade, and Investment of Nigeria from 2011 to 2015.
 He was first nominated by President Olusegun Obasanjo and appointed by President Goodluck Jonathan as the Minister of Finance from 6 April 2010 to June 2011.

 Achievements

-Mr. Aganga has been widely acclaimed as being responsible for many transformational milestones in Nigeria, including – establishing the country's Sovereign Wealth Fund; issuing the Nation's first ever Euro Bond; chairing the World Bank and IMF in 2010, chairing the 8th Ministerial Conference of the World Trade Organization (MC8) in Geneva in 2011 (the first African to chair these organizations); making Nigeria the premier destination for investments in Africa, and launching the country's boldest industrialization agenda.
+Mr. Aganga's achievements included establishing Nigeria’s Sovereign Wealth Fund; issuing the Nation's first ever Euro Bond; chairing the World Bank and IMF in 2010, chairing the 8th Ministerial Conference of the World Trade Organization (MC8) in Geneva in 2011 (the first African to chair these organizations).

 He was also responsible for structuring and financing the first standard gauge rail (Abuja to Kaduna) in Nigeria.
 He is also the Chairman of Marina Express, the first private sector developer of rail in Lagos.
 He sits on a number of Boards including the Advisory Board of the Queens Commonwealth Trust based in the United Kingdom.

-Mr. Aganga remains one of the most regarded investor influencers for Nigeria, based on his extensive experience both internationally & domestically, and his track record in and out of government.